yeswehack/vulnerable-code-snippets/README.md

 ## Installation 🏁
 This will create a new MySQL user and a database for the vulnerable code snippet to use.
+(*You should not move code snippets or any other file within repo*)

 ```bash
 mkdir VsnippetYWH && cd VsnippetYWH;